 pitch).
 Voided pin (also known as selective loading or polarization) can be applied to all types of board to board connector.
 Example of a voided pin:

 As above but with reference to sockets (also known as voided contact or polarization)

 Dependant on the customer application PCB’s can be oriented in a variety of ways:

-Also available are one piece U-Shaped connectors which are an economical alternative for LED connector strips
+U –Shaped connectors are an economical alternative for LED connector strips.

 In order to be able to connect the differing types of PCB orientation board to board

 In most applications a pin header (male) and socket (female) would be used as a